-What's a Livret A in France?
+What is a Livret A Saving Account in France?

-Originally posted on & updated on 19th February, 2024
+Originally posted on & updated on 14th November, 2024

 Livret A is a simple savings account with instant withdrawal access that’s historically been very popular in France, a kind of on demand tax free savers account, it is similar to an ISA account in the UK.